-Gary Campbell addresses some commonly asked questions about how to distress wood and make it appear reclaimed and then on the flip side, how to brighten up older wood.
+Gary Campbell addresses some commonly asked questions about how to distress wood and make it appear reclaimed and then, on the flip side, how to brighten up older wood.
 Stay tuned for how to do so.

 Gary Addresses the Commonly Asked Question about How to Make Your Wood Appear Reclaimed and Vice Versa

-And then on the flip side of the coin, when it comes to taking something bright and making it look gray, you can find recipes online on how to do that.
+And then, on the flip side of the coin, when it comes to taking something bright and making it look gray, you can find recipes online on how to do that.
 Most recipes include white vinegar and steel wool.
 You put the steel wool in the white vinegar in a bucket, and then you put a rock on top of the steel wool to weigh it down and keep it below the surface of the white vinegar.
-And the reason for that is if the if the steel wool rises above, then it’s going to rust and make this color that you don’t want a dirty brown color.
+And the reason for that is if the steel wool rises above, then it’s going to rust and make this color that you don’t want a dirty brown color.